 Life is like that, feelings…ebbing and flowing, as is grief which is a part of the human experience.
 As we move through our sorrow know that we should rise and fall with the ebb and flow, and then continue on to a new horizon.

-After my nails were done, I walked onto the avenue feeling grateful for having had love from Chuck and for the memories etched in my soul, that still come and go.
+After my nails were dry that particular day, I walked onto the avenue feeling grateful for having had love from Chuck and for the memories etched in my soul, that still come and go.

 To find out more about how you can heal after loss read Brave in a New World:A Guide to Grieving the Loss of a Spouse available on Amazon http://tinyurl.com/jnjs5fu